-- ➤ The debtor's whereabouts are unknown and the debt is more than 3 years old. - > A determination is made that the debtor is judgment proof. - > The debtor is deceased and has an insufficient estate. - > The debtor is confined to an institution indefinitely or for more than 3 years. - > The amount is less than \$100 and the debtor cannot be located. - ➤ If a family defaults on a repayment agreement for an amount less than \$50.
+- The debtor's whereabouts are unknown and the debt is more than 3 years old. - > A determination is made that the debtor is judgment proof. - > The debtor is deceased and has an insufficient estate. - > The debtor is confined to an institution indefinitely or for more than 3 years. - > The amount is less than \$100 and the debtor cannot be located. - > If a family defaults on a repayment agreement for an amount less than \$50.

-SPECIAL PROGRAMS
+SPECIAL PURPOSE PROGRAMS

 The LACDA periodically has the opportunity to apply for targeted funding for special populations.
 The LACDA often enters into collaborative agreements with other agencies or County departments to qualify for and/or administer these funds.
 Special Program policies and procedures are the same as that of the Housing Choice Voucher program except as otherwise noted.
-If there is a conflict between program regulations and the Admin Plan, the program regulations have precedence.
+If there is a conflict between program regulations and thise Administrative Plan, the program regulations have precedence.

+This chapter provides details on the special purpose programs currently administered by the LACDA.
 Currently, The LACDA's Special Needs Housing and Special Program Units administer the following targeted programs:

-- Family Unification Program (Family UP);

-- Welfare-to-Work Program (WtW);

-- Continuum of Care Program (CoC);

-- Housing Opportunities for Persons with AIDS Program (HOPWA);

-- Veterans Affairs Supportive Housing (VASH) Program, and

-- The Family Self-Sufficiency Program (FSS).
+- Veterans Affairs Supportive Housing (VASH) Program; - → Family Unification Program (Family UP); - → Welfare-to-Work Program (WtW); - ➤ Continuum of Care Program (CoC); - Housing Opportunities for Persons with AIDS Program (HOPWA); and - Family Unification Program (Family UP).: - → Veterans Affairs Supportive Housing (VASH) Program, and - → The Family Self-Sufficiency Program (FSS).